ISCPIF/python-gargantext/INSTALL.md

 To bootstrap Gargantext environment just cd into your local Gargantext repo and
 do:

+    $ make

+Or for production (without dev dependencies and without DEBUG mode):

+    $ make TARGET=prod

+To specify a path for configuration file (by default gargantext.ini in current directory), use GARGANTEXT_CONF environment variable.
+For example:

-    $ make dev
+    $ GARGANTEXT_CONF=/etc/gargantext/gargantext.ini make TARGET=prod

-If everything is going well, you now have a clean virtualenv with every packages you need to run Gargantext.
+If everything is going well, you now have a clean virtualenv with every packages you need to run Gargantext, and a fresh configuration file.

 You can now run any command by prefixing it with `pipenv run` or by first entering the virtualenv with `pipenv shell`.
 To run Gargantext django backend